Are your SEO strategies truly effective? Without tracking the right SEO KPIs, you’re navigating blind.

 7. Amount of New Content Created

 Creating new content is like casting a vast net to catch more search traffic.
 The more optimized content you have, the wider the net; this ultimately leads to more traffic being generated for your website.

 Creating new content alone is insufficient.
 The content must be high quality and optimized for search engines and better user engagement; the days of publishing small 500-word articles are gone.
-For best performance on SERP, content needs to thoroughly address the intent of the keyword it is targeting.
+For best performance on SERP, content must thoroughly address the intent of the keyword it is targeting.

 For further assistance with creating optimized content, we recommend using Surfer.

 8. Organic Visibility (Organic Impressions)

 Organic visibility refers to the number of free impressions your website is getting on search engine results pages.
-The more organic search visibility you have, the larger the pool of users that can potentially click your website.
+The more organic search search engine visibility you have, the larger the pool of users that can potentially click your website.

-You’ll need to focus on making sure your website is at the top of the results that your audience is searching for.
+You’ll need to focus on making sure your website is at the top of the results that your target audience is searching for.
 This will help turn those impressions into clicks to your website.

 9. Bounce Rate